Scalingo/documentation/_posts/getting-started/2000-01-01-how-to-migrate-from-cloudcontrol.md

 ## 6. Push your application

-We're using the same workflow as CloudControl, so you first need to add a remote to your git repository:
+We're using the same workflow as CloudControl, so you first need to add a remote to your Git repository:

 ```bash
 # Add Scalingo remote for 'cloud-app'